bprashan/bprashan-applications.security.confidential-computing.tdx.tools.public/full-disk-encryption/README.md

 ![](figures/overview_preparation.png)

-During the creation of the UEFI Firmware and the TD image, the KMS is responsible for creating and providing a key used for the LUKS2 encryption.
+The Workload Owner generates the encryption key for LUKS2 and stores it in the KMS during the preparation phase.

 ### Runtime Phase

 On a high level, the following is done during the runtime phase, which is also visualized in the next figure:
 1. Boot the TD until initramfs.
-2. Initramfs starts the FDE Agent, which request a TD Quote (i.e., attestation evidence) from hardware.
+2. Initramfs starts the FDE Agent, which initiates key retrieval from KBS, which invokes the KBS attestation protocol.
-3. FDE Agent sends the TD Quote to the KBS.
+3. The attestation protocol executes automatically:
-4. KBS forwards the TD Quote to the Attestation Service.
+    - TD Quote is generated with a nonce and hash of the ephemeral public key (PK<sub>KR</sub>)
-5. Attestation Service performs quote verification and returns the verification result.
+    - KBS receives and forwards the quote to CoCo Attestation Service for verification
-6. KBS requests the FDE key matching the TD from the KMS.
+    - Attestation Service validates the quote and returns a signed attestation token
-7. KMS returns the FDE key matching the TD to the KBS.
+    - KBS verifies the token against the attestation policy
-8. KBS securely sends back the FDE key to the FDE Agent.
+    - If verified, KBS retrieves k<sub>RFS</sub> from Vault and securely transmits it to the FDE Agent
-9. FDE Agent decrypts root filesystem partition.
+4. FDE Agent receives k<sub>RFS</sub>, decrypts the root filesystem, and continues the boot process.

 ![](figures/overview_runtime.png)

 ## Detailed Recipe for FDE + Intel TDX

-For this detailed recipe of our solution, we assume that [HashiCorp Vault](https://www.hashicorp.com/de/products/vault) is used as KMS, [Intel® Tiber™ Trust Authority (ITA)](https://www.intel.com/content/www/us/en/security/trust-authority.html) is used as Attestation Service, and [Intel Trust Authority Key Broker Service (ITA KBS)](https://docs.trustauthority.intel.com/main/articles/articles/ita/key-broker-service.html) is used as a KBS.
+For this detailed recipe of our solution, we assume that [HashiCorp Vault](https://www.hashicorp.com/de/products/vault) is used as KMS, and [Trustee](https://github.com/confidential-containers/trustee) provides both the Attestation Service (AS) and Key Broker Service (KBS).
 As mentioned before, we do not make any assumption where exactly all the individual components are deployed - the components might run on the same physical machine, some components might be co-located, or each might be on a separate machine.

 For ease of explanation in this recipe, **we assume that all components are deployed on the same physical machine**.